 To translate these initiatives into action, predictive analytics and logistics planning were necessary.
 The consultants were also assigned to manage Diageo’s big data with simulation-based decision support to show and prove ways to decrease logistics costs and implement logistics network optimization.
 Logistics planning and optimization with AnyLogic software provided the ability to achieve these goals.

-The supply chain model includes three existing and one perspective factory, three border crossing points, three existing and five perspective warehouses, two customs offices and up to 300 demand points grouped into 45 service groups.
-In addition, the supply chain model contains a replenishment algorithm, order aggregation algorithm, load baring algorithms and delays at border crossing points.
-Demand and sales forecasting accuracy for all 280 Diageo products in 6 types of warehouses were also built into the model.
+The logistics optimization model includes three existing and one prospective factory, three border crossing points, three existing and five perspective warehouses, two customs offices and up to 300 demand points grouped into 45 service groups.
+In addition, the logistics optimization model contains a replenishment algorithm, an order aggregation algorithm, load bearing algorithms, and delays at border crossing points.
+Demand and sales- forecasting accuracy for all 280 Diageo products in 6 types of warehouses were also built into the model.

-Model validation was imperative and began by comparing data from the previous year SAP ERP system data which assessment results gave less than 5% differential.
+Validation of the logistics optimization model was imperative and began by comparing data from the previous year’s SAP ERP system data and gave results with less than a 5% differential.

-Initial value for Diageo included an increase in sales forecasting accuracy from 60%-80%, with a pay-off period of less than 2 years.
-This increase will allow Diageo to reduce their target stock level by 40% which will reduce logistic costs per unit by 7%, even with plans of sales growth.
-The research also denied the need for additional warehouse space, as the stock required to maintain the target service level was unreasonably high.
+The initial value for Diageo included an increase in sales forecasting accuracy from 60% to 80%, with a pay-off period of less than 2 years.
+This increase will allow Diageo to reduce their target stock level by 40% which will reduce logistic costs per unit by 7%, even with sales growth plans.
+The research also showed there was no need for additional warehouse space, as the stock required to maintain the target service level was unreasonably high.

-After running the simulation, the model provides the stock level forecast for each product (15 days ahead), a complete cost for each and every delivered product unit, and proves to the client what the target state of supply chain should be.
+After running the simulation, the logistics optimization model provides the stock level forecast for each product (15 days ahead), a complete cost for each and every delivered product unit and proves to the client what the target state of the supply chain should be.